A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-We turn to the consideration of transmission of discrete symbols in the presence of noise.
+We inquire into the energy use by nodes in some complex network.
+We first consider the transmission of discrete symbols to a single node, in the presence of noise.
 Encoding and decoding in this context is a well-studied subject.
-We do not attempt to add to this literature, merely to examine the energy cost of error correction along with design principles suggested by such an analysis.
+We do not examine the mechanics but rather the energy cost of achieving whatever rate of transmission is made possible by the channel capacity.